cloudtransformer/umbraco-extended-distributed-calling/readme.md

 # AgeBase: Extended Distributed Calling

-The Extended Distributed Calling service allows developers to create Distributed Calling providers to cater for scenarios where a hard coded list of server addresses is not possible to obtain.
+The Extended Distributed Calling package allows developers to create Distributed Calling providers to cater for scenarios where a hard coded list of server addresses is not possible to obtain for use within Umbraco's Distributed Calling setup.
 For example, when hosting an Umbraco application in an Amazon ELB application.
-The Extended Distributed Calling package will use the specified developer's provider to obtain a collection of server address.
+The Extended Distributed Calling package uses a specified provider to obtain a collection of server address.
 Once obtained, a cache refresh request is sent to each server.

 ## Configuration

 Add the following configuration section to `web.config` to configure and enable Extended Distributed Calling.
-As a default, we've set-up the above example configuration with use the Amazon Distributed Calling provider:
+As default, we've set-up the below example configuration to use the Amazon Distributed Calling provider:

     <configuration>
         <configSections>